Skip to main content

 CMD ["npm start"]

-but in situation you are experiencing issues getting dumb-init in your docker images, there are other ways to get on depending on the system.
+but in a situation where you are experiencing issues getting dumb-init in your docker images, there are other ways to get on depending on the system.

 generalized containers with dumb-init binary